Skip to content

 Saudi Arabia / UAE.
 SFDA and MOHAP have approved GLP-1s.
 Self-pay runs 1,200โ€“2,000 SAR/month.
 Most insurance policies explicitly exclude obesity treatment.

 China.
-NMPA approved Wegovy (่ฏบๅ’Œ็›ˆ) in 2024 and Mounjaro (็ฉ†ๅณฐ่พพ) in 2025.
+NMPA approved Wegovy (่ฏบๅ’Œ็›ˆ) in 2024, and Mounjaro (็ฉ†ๅณฐ่พพ) for type-2 diabetes in 2024 (with the weight-management indication following in 2025).
 Self-pay sits at ยฅ2,000โ€“3,000/month.
 Cross-border purchasing crackdowns (ไปฃ่ดญ) have escalated.

 Taiwan.
-TFDA approved Wegovy (่ƒƒ็บ–้”).
+TFDA approved Wegovy (้€ฑ็บ–้”).
 Self-pay is NT$7,000โ€“15,000/month.
 National health insurance (ๅฅไฟ) excludes obesity.

 Hong Kong.
-Private prescription only, HK$2,000โ€“5,000/month.
+Private prescription only.
+Wegovy runs roughly HK$14,000โ€“20,000/month at maintenance dose.
 VHIS voluntary health insurance doesn't cover it.

-Record sales create record incentives for counterfeiting.
-Interpol seized more than $600 million worth of fake GLP-1 products in 2025 alone โ€” counterfeit Ozempic pens, fake Wegovy packaging, semaglutide vials with no semaglutide in them, and worse, vials with unknown active ingredients.
+Record sales create record incentives to fake the product.
+Interpol seized more than $600 million worth of counterfeit GLP-1 products across 2025โ€“2026 โ€” fake Ozempic pens, knockoff Wegovy packaging, semaglutide vials with no semaglutide in them, and worse, vials carrying unknown active ingredients.

 If you're getting a GLP-1 from any channel you can't verify โ€” no licensed pharmacy, no traceable lot number, no prescriber you can call โ€” the risk calculus shifted in 2026.
 Legitimate options at $149 exist now.
 Full counterfeit safety guide.